 Clayesmorians throw themselves into everything: they have a go!
 We welcome students who want to work hard and try new things; who want to learn how to learn.
 You could play in an instrumental group, engage in debate in the Model United Nations programme and join the Clayesmore Theatre Company.
 There are lots of opportunities both to try something new, or to hone an existing area of interest.

 Sport is taken very seriously at Clayesmore, with pupils playing at top levels and elite athletes coaching our teams.
 Individually and as part of teams, pupils achieve success at national, regional and county levels, in traditional sports such as hockey, cricket, rugby, football and netball, as well as in dressage and equestrian eventing.
+Our cricketers regularly feature in Wisden, and have recognised by The Cricketer Magazine as one of the top 100 schools for cricket for the past four years.
 There are current pupils and recent leavers in national and international development squads for hockey, netball, rugby, squash and Olympic trap shooting.